luk3yx/miniirc_extras/README.md

 ### `miniirc_extras.utils.HandlerGroup`

-Allows you to create handlers a group of handlers and apply them to `IRC` objects.
+Allows you to create a group of handlers and apply them in bulk to `IRC` objects.

 | Method            | Description                                             |